Zedekia Ngavirue: Education and career

 Following Namibia's independence, Ngavirue became director-general of the National Planning Commission from 1990 to 1995.
 He was the Namibian Ambassador to the EU and Belgium in Brussels between 1995 and 2003.

 Although he retired in 2003, Ngavirue occasionally received government appointments.
-Most prominent among them was his role as special envoy on matters relating to 1904 – 1908 Herero and Namaqua genocide.
+Most prominent among them was his role as special envoy on matters relating to the 1904 – 1908 Herero and Namaqua genocide.
 He deliberated with his German counterpart, Ruprecht Polenz and was spearheading discussions with the German government on the 1904-1908 genocide, appointed by President Hage Geingob.
 Ngavirue also served in the 4th Delimitation Commission, advising on Namibia's administrative division.

 Ngavirue died from Covid-19 in 2021.